bsorrentino/vscode-plantuml-gpt/README.md

 * Uses current diagram as input context for GPT processing, this allows to perform intelligent update
 * Keeps track of submitted prompts with possibility to persist them

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

 ### Create a diagram using NLP

 Describe best as you can the diagram that you'd like to create and GPT will generate it.
 In the video below you can see the generated diagram using prompt: